 Much of our stress is caused by problems that are out of our control or inconvenience us.
 Problems will never go away no matter how much we improve ourselves or our lives.
 We have this idea that if we just fixed each problem that everything would be okay, but when we fix one problem it doesn’t take long until another appears.

 When we learn to focus on what’s happening inside of us, how to pause and shift our state away from stress and into a state of relaxation it becomes a powerful tool to manage how life affects us and how we affect life.
 Look for opportunities to remind yourself of this so you can experience a natural state of relaxation on a regular daily basis.

 6) Have a Plan and a Practice

 These are just a few of the stress management tips and ways of coping with stress that I teach my private therapy and life coaching clients.
 While trying out a few of the ideas I suggested is a great start, remember that managing stress is a lifelong practice.
 I encourage you to have a plan and a practice in place to relax and relieve your stress so that you can get comfortable with taking a break from stress to improve your overall life satisfaction.

-If you would like some support and encouragement to help you manage your stress and improve your life satisfaction, I'm here to help.
-I specialize in stress resiliency and life satisfaction.
-You can always meet with me for a free consultation session to talk about how we can work together to help you conquer stress and create the inner peace you deserve.
+If you would like some support and encouragement to help you manage your stress and improve your life satisfaction, we’re here to help.
+Growing Self therapists and life coaches specialize in stress resiliency and life satisfaction.